TOO GOOD FOR DRUGS

 The program also provides information about the negative consequences of drug use and the benefits of a nonviolent, drug free lifestyle.
 TGFD has developmentally appropriate curricula for each grade level through 8th grade, with a separate high school curriculum for students in grades 9 through 12.
 The K-8 curricula each include ten (10) weekly, 30 to 60 minute lessons, and the high school curriculum includes fourteen (14) weekly, 60 minute lessons plus 12 optional, 1-hour “infusion” lessons designed to incorporate and reinforce skills taught in the core curriculum through academic infusion in subject areas such as English, social studies, and science/health.

-Ideally, implementation begins with all school personnel (e.g., teachers, secretaries, janitors) participating in a 10-hour staff development program, which can be implemented either as a series of 1-hour sessions or as a 1- or 2-day workshop.
+Ideally, implementation begins with all school personnel (e.g., teachers, admin, and support staff) participating in a staff development program, which can be implemented in a 1 day workshop.